 Singly-booked 30-minute lesson $30

-After I've booked you for a lesson or enrolled you in a series, I'll send you an invoice by email, which will allow you to pay online using your credit or debit card, or by bank draft.
-You can also pay by personal check or cash.
+Once you've contacted me and we've arranged lesson date/time(s), I'll send you an invoice by email.
+The invoice will include a secure link which will allow you to pay using your credit or debit card, or by bank draft.
+If you prefer another payment method, we can talk.

 What if I have to miss a lesson?

 You can use this website’s contact page to get in touch with me.
-Tell me a little bit about yourself, your interests and experience, and when you are available for lessons.
 I’ll reply with my regular email address and phone number so that we can continue to communicate through those channels.
 You can also contact me via my Facebook page.